mokus0/hdf5/README.txt

-HDF5 version 1.4.3 released on Mon Feb 18 16:49:00 CST 2002
+HDF5 version 1.4.4 released on Tue Jul  2 11:38:00 CDT 2002
-Please refer to the INSTALL file for installation instructions.
+Please refer to the release_docs/INSTALL file for installation instructions.
 ------------------------------------------------------------------------------

-This release is almost fully functional for the entire API defined in the documentation, see the RELEASE.txt file in this directory for information specific to this release of the library.
+This release is almost fully functional for the entire API defined in the documentation.
+See the release_docs/RELEASE.txt file for information specific to this release of the library.
 The INSTALL file contains instructions on compiling and installing the library.
 The INSTALL_parallel file contains instructions on installing the parallel version of the library.
+The INSTALL* files can be found in the release_docs/ directory.

 Documentation for this release is in the html directory.
-Start with the "index.html" in that dictectory.
+Start with the "index.html" in that directory.

 Four mailing lists are currently set up for use with the HDF5 library.